lancej1022/astro-blog/src/content/blog/thoughts-on-building-with-astro.md

 ## The End Result

-Despite some of the drawbacks I mentioned earlier, the overall experience with Astro is phenomenal for building static sites.
-It feels great to deliver a lightning fast user experience while enjoying strong type safety within my markdown files.
-The project configuration is reasonably simple, and most things are easy to find simply by searching the docs.
+Despite some of the drawbacks I mentioned earlier, the overall experience with Astro is great for building static sites.
+The project configuration is reasonably simple, and most of the things a developer will care about are covered by the official docs.
+Developers looking to fully optimize their sites performance may experience some frustration by the seemingly obvious optimizations that Astro _doesn't_ do for you automatically, but overall the experience was solid.
+Unless I was planning to build a highly dynamic site, in which case I would build with something like Solid Start, I would probably recommend Astro as the default way to build multipage JavaScript applications.

-Most, if not all, of the drawbacks are already being worked on by the Astro team, so I expect that most of the optimizations I had to manually wire up will be enabled by default for new Astro sites in the future.